slieberth/aioRunbook/docs/index.rst

 aioPdfRender
 ------------

-This class provides the functionality to write the test results to PDF, by using a Latex/Jinja2 template.
+This class provides the functionality to write the test results to PDF, by using Latex/Jinja2 templates.
+It is the responsibility of the users to create customized templates and the to use the the Jinja2 Variables to gather the results of the runbook execution.
+An example is found in the test section.